Cookie Settings

 Note 1: 1st place Amateur prize of $1,200 is the maximum allowable under the Rules of Amateur Status effective Jan.
 1, 2022.

-Note 2: The cut will determine the number of positions paid from each of the amateur and professional purse distributions.
-Players are competing for a maximum purse of $60,000.
+Note 2: The cut will determine the number of positions paid for the amateur and professional purse distributions.
 Note there are scenarios based on the number of amateurs and professionals that make the cut that less than the full advertised purse is paid out.
+In the event more than 25 players in a single category make the tournament cut (i.e. more than 25 amateurs or more than 25 professionals), each position after 25th place is worth $50 less than the previous spot for professionals and a fixed amount of $100 for amateurs.

 PRIZE MONEY - TIES